Education

 How is Big Data stored and used?

 A data store may store data in typical files, databases, or even objects such as key-value stores.
-In any case, the fundamental principles remain unchanged: data must be accessible and useable.
+In any case, the fundamental principles remain unchanged: data must be accessible and usable.
 Accessibility provides the user with data access via programmes and tools.
-The data’s usability enables effective consumption by various applications.
+The data’s usability enables its effective consumption by various applications.

 What is Big data Analytics?